 By what last name would you like us to write to you?
 Were you married or in a registered partnership?
-Or are you about to get married or enter into a registered partnership?
-You can tell municipality yourself how all government agencies should address you from now on.
-This is called name use.
+Or are you getting married or entering into a registered partnership soon?
+You can tell the municipality how all government agencies should address you from now on.
+This is called surname use.

 Description

-Your last name is listed in the civil registry and in the Basic Registration of Persons (BRP) of municipality.
+Your last name is listed in the municipality's civil registry and basic registration of persons (BRP).
 A last name is also called gender name or birth name.
 Or, in the case of a woman, maiden name.
 Your last name does not change when you get married or enter into a registered partnership.

-Would you like municipality and other (government) organizations to write to you using a different last name?
+Do you want the municipality and other (government) organizations to write to you using a different last name?
 For example, your partner's last name?
-Then you can indicate this at municipality with a request 'indication of name use'.
+Then you can indicate this to the municipality with a request 'indication name use'.
 The municipality and other (government) organizations will then use this name.
-For example, if they send you mail.
+For example when they send you mail.
 The surname you were given at birth remains on your official documents, for example your passport or driver's license.

 Suppose your name is J. de Wit and your partner's name is P. Jansen.
 You can then choose from 4 names: